Yash-Parwani/House-Price-Prediction/README.md

 we have numerical column where we can apply min-max Normalization.

-5. Choosing Best ML Model
+L. Choosing Best ML Model

 List of the model that we can use for our problem
 a.
 LinearRegression model